JackSSK/CherSNP/Note.md

 			Start codon should some how looks like AUG/ATG
 			What codon comes after start codon might also be a good stuff?
-		2	End of intron has CT(Y)rich region for splice Intron usually ends with AG also should have something in exon more ofenly
+		2	End of intron has CT(Y)rich region for splice Intron usually ends with AG also should have something in exon more oftenly

 	Alice takes 6 bp upstream and 4 bp downstream:
 		1	Intron tends to start with GU and also something in exon for splicing purpose